Band keeps the music alive for Miami seniors

 "Our musicians have also felt the effects of the pandemic, and some haven't worked for some time," Lopez told CNN.

-"We have been able to help the people who are working these events with us, and we are st
+"We have been able to help the people who are working these events with us, and we are s